bspinne2/Brendan-Spinner-Portfolio/docs/Labs/L02/index.md

  ## Design rule for Additive Manufacturing?

  A minimum wall thickness is needed to bond layers securely together, but thin enough to avoid trapped heat or internal stress.
-If a wall is too thick to hold together, the materials will not hold together and will fall apart.
+If a wall is too thin to hold together, the materials will not hold together and will fall apart.